ABDELLAH-Hallou/From-Data-to-Deployment/README.md

 }
 ```
 ### Object Recognition with TensorFlow Lite
-To perform object recognition, we'll use the TensorFlow Lite framework.
+To perform object recognition, we'll use the TensorFlow Lite.
 Begin by importing the **tflite** package.
 In the **_initTensorFlow()** method, load the TensorFlow Lite model and labels from the assets.
 You can specify the model and label file paths and adjust settings like the number of threads and GPU delegate usage.
 ```dart
 // main.dart
 class _CameraScreenState extends State<CameraScreen> {